LiamDormon/mojito_pdm/README.md

     "enabled": true,                                                                  // Enable time limit on test drives "time": 120                                                                       // Time (in seconds) of the test drive },
-  "canbuy": true								      // Set to false to disable buying vehicles }
+  "canbuy": true,								      // Set to false to disable buying vehicles "limit": {
+    "enabled": true,                                                                  // Set to true to restrict usage when car dealers are online
+    "jobname": "cardealer",                                                           // Name of car dealer job "count": 2                                                                        // Maximum amount of car dealers that can be online before restrictions
+  }
+}
 ```